 Unless you’re on a ski holiday or it’s Christmas/New Year, this is low season throughout most of Europe.
 It’s cold in many countries, some more than others.
 Still, it’s quiet, and nothing can beat that feeling of a nice winter day in Europe.
 Prices are at their lowest (except at ski destinations or for the holidays), and you’ll likely be able to score some good deals!

-In my opinion, the best time to travel to Europe is not in the high season.
-I don’t like crowds, and I don’t like intense heat.
+I think the best time to travel to Europe is not in the high season.
+I wouldn’t say I like crowds, and I don’t like intense heat.
 That’s why I always visit Europe during the shoulder and winter seasons.
-Or I am strategic about where I go in July and August and aim to stay away from the hottest European destinations like Positano.
+Or I am strategic about where I go in July and August and aim to stay away from the hottest European destinations such as the main cities and Southern Europe.

 When is the Best Time to Visit Europe on a Budget?